 Because CBD has not been fully evaluated in clinical trials, it is possible that other potential side effects exist.
 At this point in time, CBD is generally considered to be safe to use with minimal risks or side effects.

 Is CBD Oil Legal?

-At the federal level, marijuana and its extracts are still considered Schedule I substances under the Controlled Substances Act.
+At the federal level, marijuana and its extracts that contain THC are still considered Schedule I substances under the Controlled Substances Act.
 There have been measures put into place to allow states to make their own regulations, but it is important to realize that it is still not legal at the federal level.

 How to take CBD Oil

 There is a lot of confusion surrounding the best way to take CBD oil, the proper dosages to follow, etc. Unfortunately, no official dosage guidelines exist.
 It’s recommended to consult with your medical doctor before using CBD products.
 The section below is intended for informational purposes only and should not be considered medical advice.